lirancr/prisma-rays/README.md

 #### prerequisites
 - [prisma cli](https://www.npmjs.com/package/prisma) installed on your project
 - [prisma client](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/install-prisma-client-typescript-postgres) installed on your project
-- existing postgres database (other [relational databases](https://www.prisma.io/docs/reference/database-reference/supported-databases) might also be supported but were not tested against at the moment)
+- existing `postgres`/`mysql` database (other [relational databases](https://www.prisma.io/docs/reference/database-reference/supported-databases) might also be supported but were not tested against at the moment)
 - `prisma.schema` file with database connection url provided from `.env` file
 - if using the auto-generated shadow database, your user credentials to the database should have the [appropriate permissions](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database#shadow-database-user-permissions) for shadow database creation